Why Adalo Is the Smart Choice for Building a Custom CRM

 Publish to Web and Mobile

 You can publish your CRM on a free Adalo subdomain or a custom domain.
-Remember, builder edits won’t go live until you choose to push updates.
-For native mobile apps, download the app files and submit them to Apple and Google.
-Keep in mind, this requires an Apple Developer License ($99 per year) and a one-time Google Play developer fee.
-Alternatively, if you’d rather skip the app stores, you can deploy your CRM as a Progressive Web App (PWA) and share it through a link or QR code - this option is available with a paid Adalo plan.
-Adalo apps boast 99%+ uptime and handle over 20 million daily data requests.
+Remember, builder edits won't go live until you choose to push updates.
+For native mobile apps, Adalo handles the complex App Store submission process—download the app files and submit them to Apple and Google.
+This requires an Apple Developer License ($99 per year) and a one-time Google Play developer fee.

 Update Based on User Feedback

-Once your CRM is live, the work doesn’t stop.
+Once your CRM is live, the work doesn't stop.
 Regular monitoring ensures you can address issues and improve functionality.
-Spend a few minutes each day checking for glitches - ignoring these can harm your professional reputation.
+Spend a few minutes each day checking for glitches—ignoring these can harm your professional reputation.
 Use Adalo's built-in Analytics tab to track daily active users, pinpoint user locations, and identify which screens are most visited.
-For example, if your "Reports" screen isn’t getting much traffic despite its importance, it might signal a navigation issue.
+For example, if your "Reports" screen isn't getting much traffic despite its importance, it might signal a navigation issue.

 To streamline feedback, create a "Feedback" collection with a form for bug reports and feature requests.
 Adalo's instant update process allows you to quickly roll out improvements.
 For mobile apps, minor updates can be pushed over the air, but major changes might require resubmission to app stores.
 Before making significant UI changes, save a Design Version to experiment without affecting the stable build.
 If users mention readability issues, you can use the Branding panel to adjust the color scheme globally across all components and screens.